FarisArmoush/FarisArmoush/README.md

 I am always reading and researching to master mobile development.
 Learning is a lifelong journey, and I am excited about the possibilities that continuous learning brings.
 Currently, I am expanding my skill set by diving into SwiftUI.

-## 🤝 Open to Collaborations

-I am open to both freelance projects and employment opportunities.
-If you're interested in working together or have an exciting project in mind, feel free to reach out.

 ## 📞 Contact

 - **LinkedIn:** [Faris Armoush](https://www.linkedin.com/in/farisarmoush/)